 In 2011, 1,465 ha of forestry were destroyed by fire resulting in millions of euros of damage.
 Fires are most likely to occur during the high risk period between March and June.
 This is the high risk period because of a combination of factors, notably dry ground vegetation following winter coupled with favourable weather conditions.
 It is also a time of year when traditionally fires are set to burn off dead vegetation for grazing.
-Young plantations are at most risk but older plantations beside open mountains or bogs are also.
+Young plantations are at most risk but older plantations beside open mountains or bogs are also risk prone.

 Protecting your plantation against fire